txpipe/oura/README.md

 All the heavy lifting required to communicate with the Cardano node is done by the [Pallas](https://github.com/txpipe/pallas) library, which provides an implementation of the Ouroboros multiplexer and a few of the required mini-protocol state-machines (ChainSync and LocalState in particular).

-The data pipeline makes heavy use (maybe a bit too much) of multi-threading and mpsc channels provided by Rust's `std::sync` library.
+The data pipeline is implemented by the [Gasket](https://github.com/construkts/gasket-rs) library which provides a framework for building staged, event-driven applications.
+Under this abstraction, each component of the pipeline (aka: _Stage_) runs in its own thread and communicates with other stages by sending messages (very similar to the _Actor pattern_).

 ## Use Cases